Don’t have time to read the Guide now? We’ll email you a PDF copy.

-At the beginning of this article, we made reference to a number of spread betting success stories.
-You may have noticed that each one of the successful spread bettors named specialised in trading a certain market – Stanzione, the commodities market, Cawkwell, the stock market, and Smith, the housing prices market.
+At the beginning of this chapter, we made reference to a number of spread betting success stories.
+You may have noticed that each one of the successful spread bettors named specialised in trading a certain market – Cawkwell, the stock market, and Smith, the housing prices market.

 Most successful investors of any stripe concentrate their trading efforts on trading the financial instruments of a specific market.
 Therefore, it makes sense to focus your own trading efforts in the same way.